Hui people: Panthay

 The Panthay are a group of Chinese Muslims in Myanmar (Burma) and Yunnan Province.
 In Thailand, Chinese Muslims are referred to as Chin Ho (จีนฮ่อ).

-Utsul
+Utsuls

-The Utsuls of Hainan are a Chamic-speaking ethnic group which lives southernmost tip of the island near the city of Sanya.
-They are thought to be descendants of Cham refugees who fled their homeland of Champa in what is now modern Central Vietnam to escape the Vietnamese invasion.
+The Utsuls (known as Huíhuī in Chinese) of Hainan are a Chamic-speaking ethnic group which lives southernmost tip of the island near the city of Sanya.
+They are thought to be descendants of Cham refugees who fled their homeland of Champa in what is now modern Central Vietnam to escape the Cham-Vietnamese wars.
 Although they are culturally, ethnically and linguistically distinct from the Hui, the Chinese government nevertheless classifies them as Hui due to their Islamic faith.